ggventurini/pyautodiff/README.md

 ### Optimization

 The `autodiff.optimize` module wraps some SciPy minimizers, automatically compiling functions to compute derivatives and Hessian-vector products that the minimizers require in order to optimize an arbitrary function.

+### Symbolic

+The `Symbolic` class is used for general purpose symbolic tracing, usually through multiple functions.
+It creates `Function` instances as necessary to trace different variables, and has `compile_function()` and `compile_gradient()` methods to get the compiled functions corresponding to a traced set of operations.

 ### Special Functions